Azure/osdu-developer/docs/vnet-injection.md

 # Virtual Network Injection

 The provided custom deployment solution is a sample of how to leverage the virtual network (VNet) injection feature.
-This allows for the integration of the solution into a prexisting network design and ensuring the solution is on an internal network.
+This allows for the integration of the solution into a preexisting network design and ensuring the solution is on an internal network.

 ## Planning